adfinis/adsy-trainings/kubernetes-workshop/8006_backup/modul_backup_8006_01_slides.md

 ## Restore

-* Objects already present are skipped
+- Objects already present are skipped
-* PV/PVC restores might be tricky and require testing
+- PV/PVC restores require special consideration
-* Data in storage backend has priority
+- Data in storage backend has priority
-  * Data from S3 is synced to Kubernetes Objects
+  - Data from S3 is synced to Kubernetes Objects

 ## Download